-Further, this provision aims to provide the Minister discretionary power to appoint a person from a panel even if the person does not have 'coal mining operations' experience (which has a defined meaning under the CMSHA).
+Further, this provision aims to provide the Minister discretionary power to appoint a person from a panel even if the person does not have 'mining operations' experience (which has a defined meaning under the MQSHA).
 While this experience is highly regarded, at times proposed representatives for appointment will not be able to meet the experiential requirement.
-This has arisen for worker representatives proposed for appointment to the mining safety and health advisory committee under section 71 of the MQSHA; however, the proposed amendments need to be consistent across both Acts.
+This has arisen for worker representatives proposed for appointment to the mining safety and health advisory committee under section 71 of the MQSHA.